 A couple of Bedouin hitchhikers joined me along two different stretches of Highway 10 (The Baghdad Highway), pointing to unapparent wadis where water holes hid amid the stones of the ‘Library of Jordan.’
 Carrying on west past Safawi, I veered north again to reach Deir al Kahf (‘The Monastery of the Cave’), near the Syrian border.
 A a pair of young boys volunteered to show me around the ruins of its crumbling castellum.

 Each village along the winding road west of here to Mafraq, mostly blends of Bedouin and Druze populations, has an old black-stone core, free to wander but unfortunately strewn with garbage.
-The impressive stone buildings at times press up right to both sides of the road.
+The impressive stone buildings at times press up against both sides of the road.

 The definite highlight of this basaltic string, UNESCO-inscribed in 2024, is Umm al-Jimal, (‘Mother of Camels’), an ancient crossroads for the nomads of the Badia and civilization to the west.
 A town with Nabatean roots, it housed a garrison in Roman times, fortified and expanded.
 But by the 6th century AD it was home to merchants, farmers and monks, roughly 5,000 people, many of them recycling the old Roman buildings as homes and neighbourhood churches.
 Many of these remained in use well into the Umayyad era until the year 749, when a terrible earthquake broke the hydraulic system at the moment trade routes shifted eastward, the Abbasid Revolution moving the focus from Damascus to Baghdad.
 Umm Al Jimal, like most of the castles of Jordan, immediately became a town of ghosts.